Relay.app vs. Zapier

 Integrations

 Integrations are Zapier's strongest suit, letting you connect to over 8,000 apps.
 If you're running a complex tech stack across CRM, marketing, finance, support, and project management tools, Zapier almost certainly has the connectors you need.
-The depth of triggers and actions per app is also hard to beat.
+The depth of triggers and actions per app is hard to beat.

 Pricing